-"Guru Tracker" a system developed by our Group, which is capable of tracking activities on a well-known and commonly-used global social media platform and providing target audience growth analysis, wall feed analysis and target audience behaviour analysis for trend monitoring and engagement study for the advertisers "ICP licence" Internet content provider licence, a permit issued by the Ministry of Industry and Information Technology of the PRC to permit PRCbased websites to operate for profits in the PRC "Internet" an interconnected system of networks that connects computers around the world and is publicly accessible.
+"Guru Tracker" a system developed by our Group, which is capable of tracking activities on a well-known and commonly-used global social media platform and providing target audience growth analysis, wall feed analysis and target audience behaviour analysis for trend monitoring and engagement study for the advertisers "ICP licence" Internet content provider licence, a permit issued by the Ministry of Industry and Information Technology of the PRC to permit PRCbased websites to operate in the PRC "Internet" an interconnected system of networks that connects computers around the world and is publicly accessible.
 The Internet allows multimedia documents to be shared among computer users.
-Popular features of the Internet include, among other things, e-mails, blogs, discussion groups (such as online discussion sites), on-line conversations, websites, mobile sites, portals and social media platforms "Maximizer Ad-Network" our automated advertising network of over 250 websites supported by licensed software as at the Latest Practicable Date, which forms part of our Ad-Network "MobMax HK Ad-Network" our automated mobile advertising network of over 100 Hong Kongfocused apps and mobile sites supported by licensed software as at the Latest Practicable Date, which forms part of our Ad-Network "MobMax PRC Ad-Network" an automated mobile advertising network licensed to us of over 40,000 PRC-focused apps as at the Latest Practicable Date, which forms part of our Ad-Network "NGO(s)" acronym for non-governmental organisation(s), which operate(s) independently from any form of government and are not for profitmaking "online-to-offline" the mobilisation of Internet users through the use of digital media in generating or driving sales in physical shops.
+Popular features of the Internet include, among other things, e-mails, blogs, discussion groups (such as online discussion sites), on-line conversations, websites, mobile sites, portals and social media platforms "Maximizer Ad-Network" our automated advertising network of over 250 websites supported by licensed software "MobMax HK Ad-Network" our automated mobile advertising network of over 100 Hong Kongfocused apps and mobile sites supported by licensed software "MobMax PRC Ad-Network" an automated mobile advertising network exclusively licensed to us of over 7,500 PRC-focused apps and mobile sites "NGO(s)" acronym for non-governmental organisation(s), which operate(s) independently from any form of government and are not for profitmaking "online-to-offline" the mobilisation of Internet users through the use of digital media in generating or driving sales in physical shops.
 Examples include electronic coupons, online restaurant reservation services and social network events "qooza.hk" www.qooza.hk, a Hong Kong-focused online sharing platform which delivers fashion-related and beauty-related news and information to its viewers, operated by Qooza Interactive, and one of our partner websites within our Maximizer Ad-Network "search engine" a remotely accessible programme that allows its users to search for information using specific words through the Internet